jasonwhite/rudolfs/README.md

 ## Features

- - AWS S3 permanent storage back-end.
+ - Multiple backends:

+   1. AWS S3 backend with an optional local disk cache.
+   2. Local disk backend.

  - A configurable local disk cache to speed up downloads (and reduce your S3 bill).